paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 All but one of these will return a *list* of matches - because tags, classes and selectors can be used more than once.
 The exception is `GetElementById`, which only returns *one* match (on the basis that an `id` attribute is only supposed to be used once on each page).
 This also makes it simpler to use.

-Here is the function changed to use `GetElementById` to alter the page.
+Here is the function changed to use `GetElementById` to alter the page (update your Codepen JS box so your code looks like this).

 ```js
 function giveAnswer() {